aarron-lee/SimpleDeckyTDP-Desktop/README.md

 # Limitations

-The Desktop app cannot do per-game profiles.
+Note, the Desktop app does not have full feature parity with the Decky Plugin. **Certain features cannot be implemented**, such as:

+- per-game profiles
+- set TDP on resume
+- TDP polling
+- etc

 It also should not be used simultaneously with the SimpleDeckyTDP decky plugin, you should only use one or the other at any given time.